 The St. Joseph County Health Department issued a groundwater protection ordinance effective as of January 1999.

 Beginning in 1998, IDEM initiated activities to define the groundwater plume and install groundwater monitoring wells for long-term monitoring.
 These field activities were completed in June 2003, and in December 2003 IDEM released a draft interim remedial action report describing the groundwater remedial action activities.
 IDEM resumed groundwater monitoring activities in April 2007.

-In May 2010, the third five-year review was completed.
+In May 2010, the third FYR was completed.
 EPA and IDEM are continuing to monitor the groundwater contaminant plume.
-Additional monitoring wells will be installed in spring 2013 to make sure the contaminant plume has not spread beyond the county water ordinance plume boundary.
-If it has, the county will need to expand their ordiance area of control.
+Additional monitoring wells will be installed by IDEM in November 2013 to determine if the contaminant plume has spread beyond the county water ordinance plume boundary.
+If it has, the county may need to expand its groundwater ordinance area of control.

 ContactsRemedial Project Manager, U.S. EPA